ItzRazvan/Termix_2D-shooter/README.md

 * Weapon variety: Unlock new weapons every two stages.
 (4 as of now)
 * Survival mechanics: Collect health potions to stay alive.
 * Immersive terminal experience: Experience the thrill of 2D shooting in a classic terminal environment.

-Are you ready to take on the challenge?
-Download Termix today and prove your skills as a terminal-based shooter hero! 🕹️💥